Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

 Automatically generates furigana upon Yomichan card creation.

-This add-on is optional, because the card will simply show the sentence without furigana if there is no furigana generated sentence.
+This add-on is optional, because the card will simply show the sentence without furigana (on hover) if there is no furigana generated sentence.

 #### Config Changes